PMARINA/CS555/README.md

 * `pre-commit install`
   * You will have to run this every time you clone the repo somewhere new

+### Implementing a new user story

+* Please create a branch off of `main` and name it `USXX`.
+Follow the structure from US01 unless we decide to refactor, as a team
+* After completing testing, please submit a pull request and wait for all other team members to approve it before merging it back into main.
+All testcases must pass.
+If they don't, we will rebase back to the last working commit and the pull request will have to be re-requested.
+* The person submitting the pull request should complete the merge after everyone has marked it as approved
+* The merge strategy will be merge, and not rebase.

+### How to test

+* `conda activate CS555`
+* `cd CS555/tests`
+* `python -m unittest`

 ## Commit Guidelines

 We will be using commit messages of the following format: